Child care & early learningLong day care and early education in the Ryde area

 While many of our additional activities are included as regular inclusions to our daily programs, some are optional and/or operated by a third-parties.
 For more information, please get in touch with our Centre Director or your Room Leader.

 How do we get started?

-The best way to see if Lilypad is the right child care centre for your child is to come in and have a look for yourself.
+The best way to see if Lilypad is the right child care centre for you is to come in and have a look for yourself.

 The best way to do this is to book a free, personalised tour.

-Our Centre Director will guide you around the centre, introduce your future educators and help you understand the day-to-day routines that your child will experience.
-This is also a great time to ask questions and raise any concerns you might have.
+We’ll guide you around the centre, introduce your future educators and help you understand the day-to-day routines that your child will experience.
+This is also a great time to meet the Centre Director and raise any questions of concerns you might have.

 Our opening hours are from Monday to Friday, from 7am to 6pm.